-Gluteus Medius is an upper glute muscle that can cause a ton of lower back, upper glute, and outer glute pain when tight [1].
-Gluteus Medius release can be difficult with standard massage devices, but fortunately, QL Claw is a lethal, targeted Gluteus Medius release tool.
-Scroll down to Gluteus Medius Pain Symptoms to determine if Gluteus Medius is causing you pain.
+Gluteus Medius is an upper buttock muscle that can cause a ton of lower back, upper glute, and outer glute pain when tight [1].
+This post covers Gluteus Medius pain, its pain patterns and symptoms, and most importantly how to release it.

 Gluteus Medius Release Placement: